jackfrost68/Spotify_Analysis/README.md

 # Spotify-Analysis

+<ins>*Introduction:*</ins>
 Last week Spotify sent out their yearly Spotify Wrapped feature.
 I noticed most of my songs were under 3 minutes.
-So using data from the [Kaggle], I built a classification tree model to analyze genre selection.
-Then using excel, I analyzed the average duration of songs over the last five years.  (https://www.kaggle.com/datasets/mrmorj/dataset-of-songs-in-spotify?resource=download)
+So using data from the [Kaggle](https://www.kaggle.com/datasets/mrmorj/dataset-of-songs-in-spotify?resource=download), I built a classification tree model to analyze genre selection.
+Then using excel, I analyzed the average duration of songs over the last five years.

 <ins>*Managing the dataset:*</ins>